Labs & Research Groups

 Prof. Annalisa Manera

 In the high-resolution TH imaging laboratory, we develop and apply measurement techniques for quantitative imaging of single-phase and multiphase flows in complex geometries and high-pressure systems.
 The latest developments include an in-house, high-resolution gamma tomography system, and a high-speed X-ray radiography system.
 Additional high-resolution instrumentation employed in the lab includes wire-mesh sensors and fiber optic probes.
-The high-resolution experiments are being performed two investigate two-phase flows in fuel bundles, helical coils and for post-CHF two-phase flow regimes at high pressure/temperature.
-Additional experiments include setups to investigate the behavior of heat pipes for micro-reactors applications and hydrogen migration in nuclear fuel cladding materials.
+The high-resolution experiments are being performed to investigate two-phase flows in fuel bundles, helical coils, and post-CHF two-phase flow regimes at high pressure/temperature.
+Additional experiments include setups to investigate the behavior of heat pipes for micro-reactor applications and hydrogen migration in nuclear fuel cladding materials.

 Nuclear Plant Simulation Laboratory (NPSL)